Sunday, September 30, 2018

 The Myth That All Religions Lead To God

 Christianity is unique among the religions of this world in that its message of salvation is one of God's unmerited grace through faith (Ephesians 2:8-9).
-Others teach salvation to be merited in part on the basis of human efforts.
+Others teach salvation to be merited in part on the basis of righteous deeds.
 Christianity is the only religion which posits a realistic view of our sinful nature.
 The Judeo-Christian worldview is unique in that its God desires to have a personal relationship with man.
 Truth is very much a real thing.
 Something can be either true or false.
 It cannot be both ways in the same way at the same time.

 The gospel is available to all who call upon the name of the Lord.
 No one deserves to inherit the kingdom of God, since we have sinned against Him.
 Christianity is an inclusive religion in the sense that the atonement of Jesus Christ is applied to all who believe on Him for salvation.
 Christianity is exclusive in that it presents Him as being the only way to being reconciled with God.
+It is exclusive in the same sense as every other religion, namely, by making truth claims.